emrgnt-cmplxty/automata/docs/core/agent/agent_max_iter_error.rst

 AgentMaxIterError
 =================

-``AgentMaxIterError`` is an exception class in automata.core.agent.error module that is raised when an agent exceeds the maximum number of iterations during its execution.
+``AgentMaxIterError`` is an exception class in automata.agent.error module that is raised when an agent exceeds the maximum number of iterations during its execution.